ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ### Exercise - ICMP redirect

 With the configuration of our hosts, every host should be able to reach every other host.
 However, it will not necessarily use the shortest path.
-For example, the shortest path from romeo to petruchio would be romeo 🡒 router 4 🡒 petruchio.
-But, because romeo uses router 1 as its gateway to the other subnets, it will send traffic to petruchio using a longer path: romeo 🡒 router 1 🡒 router 4 🡒 petruchio.
+For example, the shortest path from romeo to petruchio would be romeo 🡒 router-4 🡒 petruchio.
+But, because romeo uses router-1 as its gateway to the other subnets, it will send traffic to petruchio using a longer path: romeo 🡒 router-1 🡒 router-4 🡒 petruchio.

 In this section, we will see how routers can use an ICMP redirect message to inform hosts of a better route, in the scenario described above.